mpky/abrams_project/README.md

 (https://www.longwarjournal.org/archives/2015/01/video-shows-hezbollah-brigades-convoy-transporting-american-m1-tank.php)

 A model that can accurately determine whether an image contains this very specific American tank can massively accelerate the process of these arms control experts.

-The plentiful amount of openly available footage and images from the Syrian Civil War and the Iraqi campaign to drive ISIS out of Mosul
+For my training data, I downloaded and curated a dataset of images of ~1500 M1 Abrams tanks alongside ~400 images of similar military equipment as the other class.

 #### Notes